 Talking therapy beats fatigue

-See your GP for a referral for talking treatment on the NHS or for advice on seeing a private therapist.
+See a GP for a referral for talking treatment on the NHS, or for advice on seeing a private therapist.

 Cut out caffeine

 The Royal College of Psychiatrists recommends that anyone feeling tired should cut out caffeine.
 It says the best way to do this is to gradually stop having all caffeine drinks over a 3-week period.

 - energy drinks

 Try to stay off caffeine completely for a month to see if you feel less tired without it.

 You may find that not consuming caffeine gives you headaches.
 If this happens, cut down more slowly on the amount of caffeine that you drink.

 Although a couple of glasses of wine in the evening can help you fall asleep, you sleep less deeply after drinking alcohol.
 The next day you'll be tired, even if you sleep a full 8 hours.